 You have to have a satisfactory eyesight report from an optician.
 This is more or less the same as a normal eyesight test, but does include a field of vision test.
 If you are lucky, you may be able to get your optician to fill out the form as part of your normal test, otherwise you’ll have to pay extra for this.

 There are quite few clubs and organisations with whom you can complete the CTC (including the on-track assessment and eye-sight test in one day).
 Otherwise, on most Mondays throughout the year the ACU run the CTC course at their HQ in Rugby.
 Any optician can undertake an eye sight test, you can then attend a riding assessment to suit yourself.
 A list of clubs & venues is available here;

 Right, at last you’re ready to make your application.
 Before you send off the form you have to be a member of a club.
 To join the CRMC, click here.
-It is quickest to join online, just click the link or you can download a form and send to:
+It is quickest to join online, just click the link.
+Or, if you prefer you can download a form and send to:

 Telephone 01507 568573 (Please do not call after 9pm)

-She will organise your CRMC membership and issue you with an ACU unique identification number.
+She will organise your CRMC membership and issue you with an ACU unique identification number (done automatically if you join online).
 With this number, you can apply for your ACU Licence.
 Download your ACU application form from their website: https://www.acu.org.uk/ridersmembers/license-forms.aspx.
 You can then write this number on the ACU form.
 This number proves you are a member of an ACU affiliated club.
 They are normally pretty quick in getting it back to you – typically 10 - 14 days.

 Now this can be one of the most difficult decisions you have to make.
 Don’t rush into buying the first thing you see - ask and talk to lots of people (everyone will probably say that the bike they have is the one to have!).
 Do you prefer two or four stroke?
 Do you want a pukka race bike, a classic bike, or a post-classic bike?
 Or maybe one that’s based on a production machine?